ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : Navigation across the abstraction levels inside a single network layer.
 : In a multi-layer network we need to navigate across multiple layers.
 We can also define multiple abstraction levels for a single layer and there is a need to navigate across these abstraction levels as well.
-Please refer to the {{sec-topology-abstrcation}} for some background on the topology abstraction.
+Please refer to the {{sec-topology-abstraction}} for some background on the topology abstraction.

 : In a nutshell, a network (even a single layer network) can be represented in multiple ways providing different abstraction views of the same network.
 In such a case, it would be beneficial